corda/corda/docs/source/network-bootstrapper.rst

     └── partyb_node.conf             // Party B's node.conf file

 will generate directories containing three nodes: ``notary``, ``partya`` and ``partyb``.
-They will each use the ``corda.jar`` that comes with the bootstrapper.
+They will each use the ``corda.jar`` that comes with the Network Bootstrapper.
 If a different version of Corda is required then simply place that ``corda.jar`` file alongside the configuration files in the directory.

 You can also have the node directories containing their "node.conf" files already laid out.
 The previous example would be: